Massachusetts divorce lawyer Carmela M. Miraglia reviews the issues decided in a Massachusetts divorce case.

 - if applicable, Abuse Prevention orders

-These issues may be resolved and agreed upon by and between the parties themselves and then incorporated into the Divorce Judgment, or if the parties fail to agree on any or all of the issues, the Court will decide the issues in dispute after a trial in which the parties have an opportunity to present evidence to support the judge’s decision.
-(Notably, more than 95% of cases end in settlement rather than through trial.)
+These issues may be resolved and agreed upon by and between the parties themselves and then incorporated into the Divorce Judgment through a Separation Agreement.
+If the parties fail to agree on any or all of the issues, the Court will decide the issues in dispute after a trial in which the parties have an opportunity to present evidence to the court to support why the judge should rule in that party’s favor.